Michele Crespo-Fierro

 Michele Crespo-Fierro's additional information

-Michele Crespo-Fierro (she/ella), PhD, MPH, RN, AACRN, CNE, FAAN, fellow of the New York Academy of Medicine, is a clinical associate professor and the director of the LEAD Honors Program at NYU Meyers College of Nursing.
-She is an expert educator focused on diversifying nursing to deliver culturally congruent, linguistically appropriate care to patients through the life cycle.
+Michele Crespo-Fierro (she/ella), PhD, MPH, RN, AACRN, CNE, FNYAM, FAAN, is a clinical associate professor and the director of the LEAD Honors Program at NYU Rory Meyers College of Nursing.
+She is an expert educator focused on diversifying nursing to deliver culturally congruent, linguistically appropriate patient-centered care.
 Her work and publications emphasize the need for nurses to engage in leadership practices and build trust with individuals and communities to achieve health equity.
+She works with undergraduate students to advance their leadership practices and nursing careers through mentoring and capstone project development in research, practice, education, and service.

-PhD - Graduate Center, City University of New York (2018)
+PhD, Nursing - Graduate Center, City University of New York

 Community/population health